cloud-gov/cg-site/content/docs/apps/logs.md

 ![Select dashboards](/img/select-dashboard-450.png)

 These visualizations are provided via Kibana; you may want to [find out more about it](https://www.elastic.co/guide/en/kibana/current/index.html).

+## How to automatically copy your logs elsewhere

+If you want to also set up your own storage for your application logs, you can set up [a "log drain" service](https://docs.cloudfoundry.org/devguide/services/log-management.html) that sends the logs to S3 or your preferred location.

 ## Troubleshooting logs